Pipeline YAML Reference#

 : the pipeline YAML file is not correctstuck

-: the pipeline was stuck for some internal reason and then aborteddeleted
+: the pipeline jammed for internal reasons and then aborteddeleted

-: the pipeline was terminated because the GitHub branch was deleted while the pipeline was runninginternal
+: the pipeline was terminated because the branch was deleted while the pipeline was runninginternal

 : the pipeline was terminated for internal reasonsuser